camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 <div>

-#### Current
+#### Current state

-The Camunda Platform is currently not reachable by end-users and does not process any new processes to allow creating a backup of Elasticsearch without losing any new data.
+The Camunda web applications are currently not reachable by end-users and will not process any new process instances.
+This allows creating a backup of Elasticsearch without losing any data.

-#### Desired
+#### Desired state

-You are creating a backup of the healthy Elasticsearch instance in `CAMUNDA_NAMESPACE_0` and restore it in the new region.
-This Elasticsearch backup contains all the data and may take some time to backup.
+You are creating a backup of the main Elasticsearch instance in the surviving region and restore it in the recreated region.
+This Elasticsearch backup contains all the data and may take some time to be finished.
 The failover Elasticsearch instance only contains a subset of the data from after the region loss and is not sufficient to restore this in the new region.

 #### How to get there